jaackkiscool/Lua-Hashing-Encryption/README.md

-# Lua-Encryption-Methods
+# Lua-Hashing-Encryption
-### I was bored along, and I decided to share my Encryption Methods for Lua.
+### I was bored, I decided to share Hashing Encryption I personally use myself.